Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Pricing & Free Access

-TunnelBear’s free VPN requires no account or credit card details in order for you to install and use it.
-It makes getting a free Australian IP address easy and privacy-friendly.
+TunnelBear’s free VPN requires no account or credit card details for you to use it.
+It makes getting a free Australian IP address easy and privacy-friendly at the same time.

-The downsides are substantial though, especially the monthly data cap of 2GB.
-This is one of the most restrictive data allowances of any free VPN.
-For instance, Windscribe offers 10GB of free data each month.
+The downsides are substantial, though, especially the free monthly data restriction of 2GB.
+This is one of the most restrictive data allowances of any (safe) free VPN.

-Using a VPN with secure servers in Australia is the easiest way to get an anonymous Australian IP address.
+Using a secure and trustworthy VPN with servers in Australia is the easiest way to get an anonymous Australian IP address.

 In the video below, we show how easy it is to get an Australian IP address from overseas using a VPN.